Updated: Nov 28, 2022

 A conviction for drug smuggling will result in jail time, substantial fines, court costs, and probation.
 A federal drug crime conviction may have a long-term effect on your career and reputation.

-If you or a member of your family has been convicted or is under federal investigation for drug smuggling in some part of California, you will need to hire the legal services of a company that has dealt with similar charges before.
+If you or a family member has been convicted or is under federal investigation for drug smuggling in some part of California, you will need to hire the legal services of a company that has dealt with similar charges before.

 A drug trafficking conviction in federal court will result in a sentence of up to 40 years in federal prison.
 Title 21 of the United States Code covers federal drug trafficking offenses.
-The severity of the penalties is determined by a number of factors, including:
+The severity of the penalties is determined by several factors, including:

 The type and volume of the medication in question